Börteboote have been used for centuries on Heligoland. Now for the first time, there is an electric version with a Torqeedo motor.

-Heligoland and the islet of Düne, two small islands 65 km off the northern coast of Germany, are famous for natural beauty, spectacular red cliffs, bathing beaches, sea birds and a unique maritime history.
+Heligoland and the islet of Düne, two small islands 65 km off the northwest coast of Germany, are famous for their natural beauty, spectacular red cliffs, bathing beaches, sea birds, and unique maritime history.

-Every day, large passenger ships arrive at the only German offshore island from the mainland.
-The boarding boats each carry up to 50 passengers from the ship to the docks, called the Helgolander Landungsbrücken, as is tradition since time immemorial.
-In 2018, the Heligoland Boat Exchange Association, together with the Heligoland Landing Service, achieved recognition of the "Heligoland börteboote as UNESCO Intangible Cultural Heritage" - an important step towards UNESCO's World Cultural Heritage.
+Every day, large passenger vessels from the mainland arrive at Germany’s only offshore island.
+The boarding boats each carry up to 50 passengers from the ship to the jetty, the Helgolander Landungsbrücken – a tradition that goes back to time immemorial.
+In 2018, the Heligoland Boat Exchange Association and the Heligoland Landing Service had the Heligoland Börteboote recognized as UNESCO Intangible Cultural Heritage – an important step towards UNESCO World Cultural Heritage.

-“Visitors will continue to experience the cultural history of Heligoland while protecting the natural resources that bring thousands of visitors to the islands every year,” said Dr. Christoph Ballin, co-founder and CEO of Torqeedo.
+“Visitors will continue to experience the cultural history of Heligoland while protecting the natural resources that bring thousands of visitors to the islands every year,” says Dr. Christoph Ballin, co-founder and CEO of Torqeedo.
 “Repowering this iconic fleet with high-tech, emission-free Torqeedo electric drives will serve as a model for maintaining tradition through innovation.”

 Find press releases, videos and high-resolution pictures